Kenneth De Groot

 Kenneth Roy De Groot (October 16, 1929 – April 22, 1993) was an American politician who sat in the Iowa House of Representatives between 1979 and 1993 as a member of the Republican Party.
 He held the District 1 seat until 1983, when he began representing District 8.

 De Groot was born in Perkins, Iowa on October 16, 1929.
 He was a graduate of Hull High School, and pursued tertiary education at Iowa State University and Northwestern College.
 After college, De Groot became a dairy farmer for 42 years.
 Alongside his sons, De Groot owned and operated DG Valley-View Farms.
 De Groot held membership and executive positions in several agricultural collectives, companies, and associations, among them, 4-H, the Dairy Herd Improvement Association, the Land O'Lakes Northwest Iowa Dairy Division, and the Farm Bureau.

-De Groot served in the Iowa House of Representatives between 1979 and 1993 as a member of the Republican Party.
+De Groot moved to Doon in 1978, and served in the Iowa House of Representatives between 1979 and 1993 as a member of the Republican Party.
 He held the District 1 seat until 1983, when he began representing District 8.

 De Groot died on April 22, 1993, months after completing his seventh and final term in office.
+A lung cancer diagnosis in late 1991 influenced his decision to retire from the Iowa General Assembly.
+He was additionally diagnosed with brain cancer in early 1993.